ctsuu/Vehicle-Tracking/README.md

 # Check the prediction time for a single sample
 t=time.time()
 ```
-I also built and trained a simple Nerual Network in Keras:
+I also built and trained a simple Nerual Network in Keras: Credit to https://github.com/HTuennermann/Vehicle-Detection-and-Tracking/blob/master/LocalizationModel.ipynb.
 The data preparation is same as above.
 * Start with a Nerual Network model
 ```